senichek/senichek/README.md

 <a href="https://money-transfer.herokuapp.com">https://money-transfer.herokuapp.com</a>

 <br>
 <p>One of the projects I did during my training at Openclassrooms.
-The desciption of the course: <a href="https://openclassrooms.com/fr/paths/191-developpeur-dapplication-java">https://openclassrooms.com/fr/paths/191-developpeur-dapplication-java</a>
+The description of the course: <a href="https://openclassrooms.com/fr/paths/191-developpeur-dapplication-java">https://openclassrooms.com/fr/paths/191-developpeur-dapplication-java</a>
 <br> The application allows adding people to the friend's list (connections) and transferring the money between the friends from the list.
 You can also recharge your account by adding the money.</p>

 <p><b>Stack:</b> Spring Boot, Spring Security, Spring Data JPA, Hibernate, PostgreSQL, JUnit, Bootstrap.</p>